densify-dev/Container-Optimization-Data-Forwarder/docs/Prometheus-Data.md

-A list of all prometheus metrics and their uses
+The following table lists Prometheus metrics and their usage.

 ## Container Metrics
 | Metric | Usage |